suffolklibraries/sljekyll/_events/beccles-2019-10-19-wkbf-sophie-green.md

 breadcrumb: y
 ---

-Hear how unusual detective duo Potkin and Stubbs investigate crimes and try out your own detective skills.
+Hear how unusual duo Potkin and Stubbs investigate crimes, learn how to create a detective story of your own and then try out your codebreaking skills.

 <img src="/images/featured/featured-sophie-green-200.jpg" alt="Sophie Green" class="custom-br-50 mw-40 {% include /c/img-float-right.html %}" />